deepdoctection/deepdoctection/docs/tutorials/datasets_and_eval_notebook.rst

 point via the dataflow.
 If you want to suppress certain information, you can configure this accordingly in the data set.

 We will now make use of a builtin datasets.
-We use a DatasetRegistry to be able to access the built-in dataset directly.
+We use a factory function to have immediate access to the built-in dataset.
 Note, that there is no automatism to download, extract and save the datasets.
 We will show you how to get the required details.

 .. code:: ipython3

-    from deepdoctection.datasets import DatasetRegistry
+    from deepdoctection.datasets import print_dataset_infos, get_dataset
     from deepdoctection.datasets.instances import pubtabnet as pt
     from deepdoctection.extern import ModelCatalog
     from deepdoctection.eval import MetricRegistry, Evaluator